Find Free Broward County Public Records: Arrests, Criminal, Marital, Warrants & More

 • Appearance (race, sex, hair and eye color)

-A screenshot from the Broward County Sheriff's office website showing the arrest search tool displaying empty search boxes for last and first name, and under it is a disclaimer.
+A screenshot from the Broward County Sheriff's Office website shows the arrest search tool displaying empty search boxes for last and first names, and under it is a disclaimer.

 Source: Broward County Sheriff’s Office3